 IWB Holsters can be carried many different ways, however the most common position will be between 3-4 o'clock for right handed shooters, and 7-9 o'clock for left handed shooters.

 IWB Holsters are worn inside the pants, not just the belt, with the click extending over both the pants and belt and hooking up underneath the belt.

 SMALL of BACK SOB CARRY:

-Small of back holsters can be made two different ways: Palm in draw or Palm out draw.
+Small of back holsters are made with Palm out draw.
 See below: